 You only need to provide information about fugitive sources affected by this administrative amendment.

-This page allows you to edit and add information for fugitive sources at your facility.You may not continue until all mandatory fields are entered.
+This page allows you to edit and add information for fugitive sources at your facility that are affected by this amendment.

-You should not check the box next to No fugitive sources at this facility if this statement is true.
-If you are at this screen and you don’t have any fugitive sources, you have indicated on a previous screen that you do have fugitive sources and need to go back and adjust your answers.
+If you are at this screen and you don’t have any fugitive sources affected by this amendment, you need to go back to a previous screen and adjust your answers.

 Fugitive emissions — These are air emissions outside of your building which cannot reasonably pass through a stack, chimney, vent or other equivalent opening.
 Examples of fugitive emission sources include coal or sawdust piles, gravel roads, and outdoor Volatile Organic Compounds (VOCs) /Hazardous Air Pollutant (HAP) service valves, pumps, and flanges.
 Emissions inside a building that do not pass through a stack are not fugitive emissions.
 These emissions should be assigned to a building vent and reported as stack emissions on the Stack and Vents page and the Emission Unit page.